8 Log Cabin Garages Made From Logs and Timber

 To ensure easy access to the garage, it is common for an entrance door to be placed in the main house into the garage; a popular place to have this is in the kitchen.

-If you have already built your log cabin and want to add an extension onto your home, this is a great example of how it could be achieved.
+If you have already built your log cabin and want to add an extension to your home, this is a great example of how it could be achieved.

 This garage is large enough for two cars.